ANSYS model preparation#

 The following material properties are needed for the evaluation of the mechanical behaviour of a machine tool:

-If the thermal and thermo-mechanical behaviour of the machine is also to be analysed, the following parameters are required:
+For thermal and thermo-mechanical simulation, the following parameters are required:

 Generally, these properties are predefined for the materials in the Engineering Data Library of ANSYS.